 Clean Energy Impact Analysis and Investment Thesis

-In the following decades, there was a growing awareness on threats of climate change posed on society.
+In the following decades, there was a growing awareness of the threats of climate change posed on society.
 Attention towards pollution and carbon emissions started becoming the forefront of energy transition conversations.
 Governments began regulating carbon emissions via cap-and-trade policies or carbon taxes.
-By the turn of 21st century, the importance placed on leveraging solar, wind, and hydro energy climbed rapidly.
+By the turn of the 21st century, the importance placed on leveraging solar, wind, and hydro energy climbed rapidly.

-The wide-scale implementation of clean energy technology is expected to have three benefits that the fossil-fuel driven energy market has stagnated upon: economic development, price stability, and energy security.
-When observing the clean energy market through an economic development lens, we see that the industry is more labor intensive than the fossil fuel industry, meaning more jobs.
+The wide-scale implementation of clean energy technology is expected to have three benefits that the fossil-fuel-driven energy market has stagnated upon economic development, price stability, and energy security.
+When observing the clean energy market through an economic development lens, we see that the industry is more labor-intensive than the fossil fuel industry, meaning more jobs.
 Price security related to economic development as clean energy investments in areas such as solar or wind will not entail massive transportation or fuel costs to sustain the creation of power.
-Energy security will be strengthened by the fact that a transition to clean energy will produce a reduce risk of oil spills, decrease international dependence on fuel, and diversify the United States’ pool of energy resources.
+Energy security will be strengthened by the fact that a transition to clean energy will produce a reduced risk of oil spills, decrease international dependence on fuel, and diversify the United States’ pool of energy resources.

-The most influential force of innovation for the transition to clean energy has been, and will continue to be, the private sector.
-There has been vested interest by both government and institutional investors to boost research and development in clean tech to catalyze the transition to an energy grid that is efficient, clean, and durable.
-Since 2008, the share of the global energy market for additions to power generation capacity has been overtaken by clean tech. in 2018 alone, 181 Gigawatts of renewable capacity had been installed.
+The most influential force of innovation for the transition to clean energy has been and will continue to be, the private sector.
+There has been vested interest by both government and institutional investors to boost research and development in cleantech to catalyze the transition to an energy grid that is efficient, clean, and durable.
+Since 2008, the share of the global energy market for additions to power generation capacity has been overtaken by cleantech. in 2018 alone, 181 Gigawatts of renewable capacity had been installed.
 Over one-third of the world’s power generating capacity now comes from clean resources.
-The drive towards investment in clean energy has also had an effect in the world’s political economy; over 11 million jobs worldwide have been created in this sector and is only increasing at a rapid rate.
-As of 2019, clean energy technology, world-wide, reached the capacity to produce 2713.60 Gigawatts of renewable energy, and is expected to reach 4391.18 Gigawatts by 2026.
+The drive towards investment in clean energy has also had an effect on the world’s political economy; over 11 million jobs worldwide have been created in this sector and are only increasing at a rapid rate.
+As of 2019, clean energy technology, worldwide, reached the capacity to produce 2713.60 Gigawatts of renewable energy and is expected to reach 4391.18 Gigawatts by 2026.
 For comparison, 4400 Gigawatts of power can run almost 2200 Hoover Dams.
-Currently, 167 Gigawatts of renewable energy generation is operational for the creation of electricity.
+Currently, 167 Gigawatts of renewable energy generation are operational for the creation of electricity.

-Within the first few week of the installment, the Biden administration has set in stone expansive objectives to set precedent of its ambitions.
-Primarily, the administration plans on putting the country on a path to net-zero carbon by requiring polluters to consume the costs of carbon pollution, developing fuel economy standards that requires light and medium duty motor vehicle to transmit zero emissions, and phase out drilling for oil on federal lands.
+Within the first few weeks of the installment, the Biden administration has set in stone expansive objectives to set a precedent for its ambitions.
+Primarily, the administration plans on putting the country on a path to net-zero carbon by requiring polluters to consume the costs of carbon pollution, developing fuel economy standards that require light and medium-duty motor vehicles to transmit zero emissions, and phase out drilling for oil on federal lands.
 Secondly, the administration looks forward to investing $400 billion over the course of 10 years to promote private-public partnerships to boost innovation in the clean energy sector to aid in decreasing the United State’s carbon footprint.
 A part of the funding will go towards establishing a federal research agency, ARPA-C, to foster the advancement of robust climate technologies.
-Tertiarily, the administration hopes to be able disseminate new climate technology to municipalities in order to update the country’s energy infrastructure.
+Tertiarily, the administration hopes to be able to disseminate new climate technology to municipalities in order to update the country’s energy infrastructure.
 Such modernizations will include appliance retrofitting and electrification, 500,000 new vehicle charging outlets by 2030, as well as clean on-site power generation.